mbrubeck/agate/README.md

 You can also enable a central configuration file with the `-C` flag (or the long version `--central-conf`).
 In this case Agate will always look for the `.meta` configuration file in the content root directory and will ignore `.meta` files in other directories.

 The `.meta` file has the following format (*1):
+* Empty lines are ignored.
-* Lines starting with a `#` or a ';' are comments and will be ignored, as will empty lines.
+* Everything behind a `#` on the same line is a comment and will be ignored.
 * All other lines must have the form `<path>:<metadata>`, i.e. start with a file path, followed by a colon and then the metadata.

 `<path>` is a case sensitive file path, which may or may not exist on disk.
 If <path> leads to a directory, it is ignored.